Chaindoc

 • Loan Applications: Lenders may require a sworn statement to verify the authenticity of financial documents or to confirm information about collateral.

 • Proof of Ownership: In transactions involving high-value assets, particularly real estate transactions, a sworn declaration can formally confirm ownership and resolve disputes.
+According to the American Land Title Association, title disputes affect roughly 25% of real estate transactions annually — affidavits of ownership are often the first document requested.

 • Regulatory Compliance: Businesses use these documents to certify that they have met specific legal or regulatory requirements for registration or licensing.